jean553/rust-memo/README.md

 * give an explicit name to raw values instead of losing insignificant digits, strings... in the code,
 * you only need to modify the constant declaration value in order to modify its value everywhere it is used,
 * explicitly calculate a value at compilation-time and not at runtime

+## Shadowing
+Check the project `shadowing`.

+To remember:
+* "shadow" a variable means create another variable with the same name, calling this name means getting the second variable value,
+* shadowing can be performed with totally different types between the shadowed variables

+Benefits:
+* stop variables mutability (or start variables mutability),
+* limit the amount of variables